operator-playground-io/Robin.io-Operator-Playground-tile/tutorials/RobinIo.md

 ```execute
  robin repo register pgsqlbackups s3://robin-pgsql/pgsqlbackups awstier.json readwrite --wait
 ```

-This following should be displayed when the above command is run:
+The following should be displayed when the above command is run:

 ```
 Job:  139 Name: StorageRepoAdd       State: PROCESSED       Error: 0